A. J. Allmendinger

-Anthony James Allmendinger (born December 16, 1981) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 16 Chevrolet Camaro ZL1 for Kaulig Racing and part-time in the NASCAR Xfinity Series, driving the No. 10 Chevrolet Camaro for Kaulig Racing.
+Anthony James Allmendinger (born December 16, 1981), nicknamed "the Dinger,” is an American professional stock car racing driver.
+He competes full-time in the NASCAR Cup Series, driving the No. 16 Chevrolet Camaro ZL1 for Kaulig Racing.

 Allmendinger's professional racing career began on the American open-wheel circuit.
 He earned five wins and third place overall in the 2006 Champ Car season.
 Allmendinger then began competing in NASCAR for Team Red Bull.
 He later drove for Richard Petty Motorsports, Penske Racing, Phoenix Racing, and JTG Daugherty Racing in the Cup Series.
 When he lost his full-time Cup Series ride with JTGD in 2019 to Ryan Preece, he became a part-time driver for Kaulig in the Xfinity Series and part-time television broadcaster for NBC, working as a color commentator for IMSA races and an analyst on NASCAR America until 2021 when he returned to driving full-time.

-Moreover, he has competed in the 24 Hours of Daytona for Michael Shank's team in 15 of the last 17 years, winning the event in 2012.
+Moreover, Allmendinger competed in the 24 Hours of Daytona for Michael Shank's team in all but one year (2017) from 2006 to 2021, winning the event in 2012.